-The Chair of the Remuneration and Nomination Committee during the year was P Gately, an independent non-executive director.
+The members of the Remuneration and Nomination Committee during the year were P Gately (Chair), B McFadzean, and M Roth.
+All members are considered independent non-executive directors.
 The qualifications of Remuneration and Nomination committee members and their attendance at meetings are detailed in the Directors' Report section of the Annual Report.